tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_22/2021-07-06-item-5-wheres-my-self-driving-car.md

 story_number: 5
 title: Where's my self driving car!?
 word_count: '23'
+important: "An interesting look behind the scenes at Tesla, but full autonomy is still just over the horizon..."
 ---
 Over the last decade we have been promised self driving cars 'soon' - what's going on?